Why Most Accelerators Fail…and Why Yours Doesn’t Have To

 In the aforementioned panel on sustainability in the accelerator market, Sylvain Carle of Montreal-based accelerator Founder’s Fuel coined a new term to help program leaders understand how they should work most effectively with the companies in their programs that will inevitably fail.
 He calls it “Startup Composting”.

 Accelerators spend a lot of time (and money) educating founding teams and setting them up for future success.
 Unfortunately, that success often comes too far in the future for the accelerator to see much benefit.
-The cycle often looks like this:

 To run an effective “Startup Composting” program, it is crucial to understand exactly how all of your companies are performing (both while in the program and after) so that you can help teams understand when it may be time to pivot to a new business model or think about blowing things up and either starting fresh or joining forces with one of your other teams whose company is on a more likely path to success.